Web Development with GoLang

 JSON Data

-For JSON data, you can use the encoding/json
+For JSON data, you can use the encoding/json package to decode the request body.

 type Person struct {